mylene-campana/mylene-campana.github.io/index.md

 I was working on robotics & animation in the [Gepetto team](http://projects.laas.fr/gepetto/index.php) of the LAAS-CNRS Toulouse, France, under the supervision of Jean-Paul Laumond.
 I defended my PhD thesis on _Motion planning for digital actors_ on the 7th of July 2017.

-I am actively looking for a job from January 2018 in the USA or in the Canada, preferentially a post-doc position in robotics or computer animation.
+I am actively looking for a post-doc or a researcher/engineer position (temporary or permanent contract), in North America or in France (preferably in Nantes or Rennes).

+In the future, I plan to do project management at the crossroads of research and industry.
+I want my project(s) to combine AI capacities, robotics and interactions to improve the integration of smart robots or virtual actors in the human world.

 Contact: mylene.camp at gmail.fr